|

 just press A/B again to go back to normal display.

-b) Digital speedo sender unit - this is often the cause of a "dead" speedo -
+b) Digital speedo sender unit on "white" TTRs - this is often the cause of a "dead" speedo -

 It seems that most sensor failures are due to moisture entering the unit and